muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-Plus there are ppl paid by government right now who need to be fired and be replaced by a centrally managed content delivery system.
-Why do we let ppl with average teaching ability, or worse, imbeciles teach our children?

-*2019-8-25 17:00:14*

----

 That can now be interpreted as doing public works while in crisis and giving people money, as in social help (spending does not stimulate the economy).